Vadacurry: Release

-Critical reception
+Reception

 Baradwaj Rangan wrote, "In the Venkat Prabhu universe, plot comes last, the jokes first.
 And this is where Saravana Rajan scores.
 Forget the fact that you’re watching a real movie and slip into “skit” mode — and you may find yourself possessed by the film’s spirit, thanks mainly to RJ Balaji".
-The Times of India gave the film 3 stars out of 5 and wrote, "Director Saravana Rajan coasts through the first half with the motormouth RJ Balaji, whose kitchen sink brand of comedy results in many laughs and quite a few misses.
+M. Suganth of The Times of India gave the film 3 stars out of 5 and wrote, "Director Saravana Rajan coasts through the first half with the motormouth RJ Balaji, whose kitchen sink brand of comedy results in many laughs and quite a few misses.
 And, yet, despite the flair, the film feels uneven and the strain to maintain a lighthearted tone makes one think that nothing is really at stake here.
 The plot could have made into a great black comedy, a satire on our materialistic lifestyle, but there is hardly any sting here".
-Deccan Chronicle gave it 2.5 stars and called the film "fairly engaging", writing that, "although good in parts, numerous scenes can peter out, mostly due to the super thin story and plot.
+Anupama Subramanian of Deccan Chronicle gave it 2.5 stars and called the film "fairly engaging", writing that, "although good in parts, numerous scenes can peter out, mostly due to the super thin story and plot.
 The laughs in the first half were generously distributed, making it a relative breeze for the viewing audience.
 But one finds hardly any chemistry between the lovers on screen, and the second half can thus fizzle out due to lack of depth, which the laughs alone cannot compensate for".
-Hindustan Times wrote, "Vadacurry is stretchy and the story jumps lanes and badgers us with its convoluted contours.
+Gautaman Bhaskaran of Hindustan Times wrote, "Vadacurry is stretchy and the story jumps lanes and badgers us with its convoluted contours.
 What could have been a stinging black comedy, a smarting satire on greed and profiteering ends up as a mishmash".

-The New Indian Express wrote, "Between the positives and the negatives, the positives largely outweigh the negatives here.
+Malini Mannath of The New Indian Express wrote, "Between the positives and the negatives, the positives largely outweigh the negatives here.
 A commendable effort from a debutant maker to strike away from the routine formula scenario, Vadacurry is a fairly engaging watch".
-Indo-Asian News Service gave it 3 stars out of 5 and wrote, "Vadacurry has a promising story, one that connects with you instantly, but it needed powerful performances to be an edge-of-the-seat-thriller, which surely was missing.
+IANS gave it 3 stars out of 5 and wrote, "Vadacurry has a promising story, one that connects with you instantly, but it needed powerful performances to be an edge-of-the-seat-thriller, which surely was missing.
 Despite...shortcomings, Saravana keeps audiences hooked with his story that dishes out all the necessary elements of a commercial entertainer...the end product is not exceptional, but satisfying".
 Sify wrote, "Vadacurry is light and easy, enjoyable for the most part and is packed with delicious little scenes and moments that will have you chuckling, the moment you settle into your seat.
 Debutant Saravana Rajan, coming from Venkat Prabhu school of filmmaking has made a fun film, with right mix of entertainment elements".
-S. Saraswathi of Rediff gave the film 3 out of 5, calling it "a commendable effort by the director and definitely worth a watch".
+S. Saraswathi of Rediff.com gave the film 3 out of 5, calling it "a commendable effort by the director and definitely worth a watch".